-Distances of microbial community structure between sites of the gut.
-ThetaYC distances are shown for interpersonal similarities between two sites – each point represents one individual.
+.
+Comparison of microbial community structure between sites of the gut.
+ThetaYC distances are shown to indicate the interpersonal dissimilarities between two sites – each point represents one individual.
 In (A), comparisons of the proximal and distal mucosal and lumen are shown.
 In (B), comparisons of each site to the exit stool are shown.